Justin Bieber Troll Arrested: Extorted Young Fans Into Sending Nude Photos, Allegedly

 4chan is a site that hosts a number of bulletin boards where members can post pretty much anything.

-The 4chan ‘Cut For Bieber’ board has since been removed from the site, however, the deleted post read:
+The 4chan “Cut For Bieber” board has since been removed from the site, however, the deleted post read the following.

 “Lets start a cut yourself for Bieber campaign.
 Tweet a bunch of pics of people cutting themselves and claim we did it because Bieber was smoking weed.”

-Following the controversial campaign, Justin took to Twitter to write a series of emotional tweets, where he revealed that he was ‘growing’, ‘learning’ and didn’t want to ‘let any of you down.’
+Following the controversial campaign, Justin took to Twitter to write a series of emotional tweets, where he revealed that he was “growing,” “learning,” and didn’t want to “let any of you down.”

 RELATED POSTS BY THE INQUISITR